thdim/cheat-sheets/Docker.md

 `docker run -d --name mongodb --network favorites-net mongo` _use the network_
 _replace localhost or host.docker.internal with the name of the container in the network to communicate_

-__Complete Example of a Multi-Container App with Network__
+__Complete Example of a Multi-Container App with Network (Might not need it)__
 `docker network create goals-net`

-`docker run --name mongodb -v /my/own/datadir:/data/db --rm -d --network goals-net mongo`  _no ports because it will communicate in the network, volume to a local folder to save data_
+`docker run --name mongodb -v /my/own/datadir:/data/db --rm -d --network goals-net -e MONGO_INITDB_ROOT_USERNAME=themis -e MONGO_INITDB_ROOT_PASSWORD=123456 mongo`
+_no ports because it will communicate in the network, volume to a local folder to save data_

-`docker run --name goals-backend --rm -d -p 80:80 --network goals-net goals-node` _use the name of the database (mongodb) as domain (eg localhost) in the app, expose ports to talk with the frontend_
+`docker run --name goals-backend --rm -d -p 80:80 --network goals-net goals-node`
+_use the name of the database (mongodb) as domain (eg localhost) in the app, expose ports to talk with the frontend_

-`docker run --name goals-frontend --rm -it -p 3000:3000 goals-react` _use localhost as a domain in the app, publich ports because you want to interact_
+`docker run --name goals-frontend --rm -it -p 3000:3000 goals-react`
+_use localhost as a domain in the app, publich ports because you want to interact_